-For the three months ended January 31, 2024, the Company recorded immaterial net income tax charges related to various items discrete to the period.
+For the three and six months ended January 31, 2024 April 30, 2024, the Company recorded immaterial net income tax charges benefits related to various items discrete to the period.

-For the three months ended January 31, 2023, the Company recorded \$ 11 million of net income tax benefits related to various items discrete to the period.
-The amount primarily included \$22 million of net income tax benefits related to transformation costs, and acquisition, disposition and other related charges and \$ 13 million of net excess tax benefits related to stock-based compensation, partially offset by \$23 million of net income tax charges related to tax audit settlements and changes in uncertain tax positions.
+For the three and six months ended January 31, 2023 April 30, 2023, the Company recorded \$11 \$14 million and \$25 million, respectively of net income tax benefits related to various items discrete to the period.
+The For the three months ended April 30, 2023, this amount primarily included \$22 million \$14 million of net income tax benefits related to transformation costs, and acquisition, disposition and other related charges.
+For the six months ended April 30, 2023, this amount primarily included \$36 million of net income tax benefits related to transformation costs, and acquisition, disposition and other related charges and \$13 million \$13 million of net excess tax benefits related to stock-based compensation, partially offset by \$23 million \$23 million of net income tax charges related to tax audit settlements and changes in uncertain tax positions.